Schema Migrations: The Zero-Downtime Pattern

 Rollback

-Each stage is its own deploy.
-Stage 4 only after Stage 3 has soaked for a week.
+Each stage is its own deploy with its own rollback path.
+Stage 4 only after Stage 3 has soaked for at least a week; rolling back Stage 4 means restoring data from backup, which is expensive enough to want to avoid.

 Antipatterns